 SOLF Trustee Debbie Costine has prepared a brief history of SOLF, which you can read below.

 The motivating force behind SOLF was Larry Susskind, a professor of Urban Planning at MIT, who built his house on Jericho Hill Road in 1976 At that time, he claims, there were almost as many cows in town as people but the appealing fields and pastures of farmland were being swallowed up rapidly by subdivisions.
-Three years later in 1979, out of concern for unplanned growth, and with support from the Selectmen, the Planning Board, and the Conservation Commission Susskind helped to organize a Southborough Citizens Planning effort.
+Three years later in 1979, out of concern for unplanned growth, and with support from the Selectmen, the Planning Board, and the Conservation Commission, Susskind helped to organize a Southborough Citizens Planning effort.

 From that project three original needs were identified: